Proton Prevé: Powertrains

 The Proton Prevé is sold with a choice of two petrol engines: the CamPro IAFM+ and CamPro CFE.
 IAFM+ is an acronym for Intake Air Fuel Module Plus, whereas CFE stands for Charged Fuel Efficiency.
 Both engines are indigenously designed by Proton and Lotus.

 The 1.6L CamPro IAFM+ I4 normally aspirated engine is capable of 107 hp at 5,750 rpm and 150 Nm of torque at 4,000 rpm.
 It can be mated to a five-speed Getrag manual transmission or a Punch Powertrain VT2 CVT.
 This CamPro IAFM+ is also used in the Proton Saga FLX SE.

 The superior 1.6L CamPro CFE I4 engine incorporates a low-pressure intercooled turbocharger that delivers 138 hp at 5,000 rpm and 205 Nm of torque between 2,000 and 4,000 rpm.
 This engine is limited to a Punch Powertrain VT3 CVT, also known as ProTronic, Proton's version of a manumatic transmission.
 Proton claims the turbocharged 1.6-litre CamPro CFE is equivalent to a naturally aspirated 2.0-litre engine.
 The CamPro CFE consumes 6.6 litres of fuel per 100 km, while running at 90 km/h and was designed to conform to Euro V emission standards.

-Proton is currently developing an all-new 2.0-litre turbocharged engine for the Prevé and Suprima S duo.
+Proton is currently developing an all-new 3.1cc with 600hp 770Nm- turbocharged engine for the Prevé and Suprima S duo.
 A six-speed manual transmission option is also in development.